JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_path_1af086cceac199bd735c7a97c2a8d7ed21.md

 const_reverse_iterator rbegin() const
 ```

-Gets one constant reverse iterator pointing to the last name node of the path.
+Gets one constant reverse iterator to the last name node of the path.

 ## Return value
-Returns one constant reverse iterator pointing to the last name node of the path.
+Returns one constant reverse iterator to the last name node of the path.